 Chapter 10, "Curriculum," takes up almost a quarter of Volume Six.
 It's eighty pages long, in the paperback version.
 It describes the entire Parents' Union School curriculum for a typical year, subject by subject, for every age group, from primary grades through very advanced senior-high work.
-It's not hard reading, and I'm not sure that anyone needs much hand-holding to work through it.

 I think discussion of this chapter, on the CMSeries list or in other discussion groups, usually becomes not so much what Charlotte Mason's students were doing around 1920, but how we translate the details to our own time and space.
 What principles were being applied in the choice of some specific book?
 Is there a current equivalent, or do we need to search out the original?
 Are our children doing anything like the level of work that her students were doing at the same age?